-Accounts Receivable, or as they are commonly known 'Debtors', represent on average about 40% of the total assets within the balance sheet of most firms, which assets are deemed liquid.
-Consequently, an improvement in the DSO would not only improve the credit worthiness of firms but also releases financial resources that could be directed to further investment.
+Accounts Receivable, or as they are commonly known 'Debtors', represent on average about 40% of the total assets of the balance sheet of most firms, which assets are deemed liquid.
+Consequently, an increase in the DSO would not help the cash flow of a business and may also hinder further business growth.